IALSA/ialsa-2017-portland/libs/materials/pulmonary/README.md

 Pulmonary Function and Cognition
 ----

 Duggan, E. C., Piccinin, A. M., Robitaille, A., Zammit, A. R., Muniz-Terrera, G., Koval, A., & Hofer, S. M. (2018).
 [A MULTI-STUDY COORDINATED META-ANALYSIS OF PULMONARY FUNCTION AND COGNITION IN AGING][citation].
-Innovation in Aging, 2(suppl_1), 616-616.
+Innovation in Aging, 2 (suppl_1), 616-616.

 [citation]:https://academic.oup.com/innovateage/article/2/suppl_1/616/5170596

+# Table of Contents

+- Supplemental Materials
+- Figures
+- Estimation results
+- Tabulated summaries
+- People

-## Supplemental Materials
+# Supplemental Materials

 - Forest plosts of all [Intercepts][intercepts] (pdf)
 - Forest plosts of all [Residuals][residuals] (pdf)